 Whole grains such as steel-cut or rolled oats, brown and wild rice, whole wheat, barley, corn, plain popcorn, and quinoa are fibre-rich, filling, and can help control your blood sugar levels as well as cholesterol.
-All in all, they’re a great addition to your diet after angioplasty and serve as an excellent alternative to processed foods such as white bread, pasta, and rice.
+All in all, they’re a great addition to your diet post angioplasty and serve as an excellent alternative to processed foods such as white bread, pasta, and rice.

 Nuts and seeds are a heart-healthy snack and are calorie-rich.
 Hence, they’re rightly termed as the ‘mini powerhouse’ of fibre, proteins, vitamins, minerals, antioxidants, and essential fats.

 Experts recommend consuming a handful of nuts (after being soaked overnight) on a daily basis.
 Here’s how different nuts contribute their share to the body’s overall health (including the heart):

 – Almonds: Rich in calcium and Vitamin E.

 – Cashews: Rich in zinc, iron, and magnesium.

 – Walnuts: Rich in antioxidants and omega 3.